6ytrenches/shipped/README.md

 # SHIPPED

- A web prototype trading companies to keep users boats and contract jobs organized.
+ A web prototype for trading companies to keep users boats and contract jobs organized.
+ A user with a job can find and contract any user with boat to any of the major shipping ports on the East coast

 # Installation

 * Ruby 2.4.0